Butterfly Conservation

 Introduction

 Welcome to the New Forest Butterfly Transect Group.
-The New Forest Butterfly Transect Group was established in 2011 and is now responsible for more than 50 transects across the New Forest and surrounding area (click here for a map).
+The New Forest Butterfly Transect Group was established in 2011 and is now responsible for more than 50 transects across the area of Hampshire covered by the New Forest District Council (NFDC) (click here for a map).